openframeworks/ofBook/11_sound/chapter.md

 #Sound

-This chapter will demonstrate how to use the sound features that you'll find in openFrameworks, as well as some techniques you can use to react to and generate sound.
+This chapter will demonstrate how to use the sound features that you'll find in openFrameworks, as well as some techniques you can use to generate and process sound.

 Here's a quick overview of the classes you can use to work with sound in openFrameworks: